Doraku/DefaultEcs/README.md

 entity.IsEnabled();
 ```

-<a name='Overview_Component'></a>
 ## Component
 Components are not restricted by any heritage hierarchy.
-It is recommanded that component objects only hold data and to be struct to generate as little as possible garbage and to have them contiguous in memory but you can use class type and interface too.
+It is recommended that component objects only hold data and be structs to generate as little as possible garbage and to have them contiguous in memory, but you can use classes and interfaces too:
 ```csharp
 public struct Example
 {